SIRAHFF/documentation/_sources/AMBER/Tutorial-4.rst.txt

 This tutorial shows how to use the SIRAH force field to perform a coarse grained (CG) simulation of a closed circular DNA using the Generalized Born model (GB) for implicit solvent.

-The main references for this tutorial are: `Dans et al. SIRAH DNA <https://pubs.acs.org/doi/abs/10.1021/ct900653p>`_ (latest parameters are those reported in: `Darré et al. WAT4?) <https://pubs.acs.org/doi/abs/10.1021/ct100379f>`_, `Machado et al. SIRAH Tools <https://academic.oup.com/bioinformatics/article/32/10/1568/1743152>`_.
-We strongly advise you to read these articles before starting the tutorial.
+The main references for this tutorial are: `SIRAH DNA <https://pubs.acs.org/doi/abs/10.1021/ct900653p>`_ (latest parameters are those reported in: `WAT4 <https://pubs.acs.org/doi/abs/10.1021/ct100379f>`_) and `SIRAH Tools <https://academic.oup.com/bioinformatics/article/32/10/1568/1743152>`_.
 We strongly advise you to read these articles before starting the tutorial.

 .. important::

-    Check :ref:`install <Download amber>` section for download and set up details before to start this tutorial.
+    Check :ref:`download <download amber>` section for download and set up details before to start this tutorial.
     Since this is **tutorial 4**, remember to replace ``X.X``, the files corresponding to this tutorial can be found in: ``sirah_[version].amber/tutorial/4/``